leonseng/blog-hugo/content/posts/njs-building-blocks.md

 ---
-title: "NGINX | njs building blocks"
+title: "NGINX Javascript building blocks"
 date: 2022-01-05T16:21:56+11:00
 tags: ['nginx', 'njs']
 categories: ['tech']
 ---

 [NGINX Javascript (njs)](https://nginx.org/en/docs/njs/) provides a powerful and modern extension to configure NGINX.
-Looking at the list of [use cases](https://www.nginx.com/blog/harnessing-power-convenience-of-javascript-for-each-request-with-nginx-javascript-module/#Use-Cases-for-the-NGINX-JavaScript-Module) left me bedazzled, and very confused at how njs was actually used to achieve those use cases.
+Looking at the list of [use cases](https://www.nginx.com/blog/harnessing-power-convenience-of-javascript-for-each-request-with-nginx-javascript-module/#Use-Cases-for-the-NGINX-JavaScript-Module) left me bedazzled, but also very confused on how njs was used to achieve those use cases.
+So here another post of me learning about the building blocks provided by njs.
+Hopefully we will have a better frame of mind to understand how the njs is utilized in those use cases by the end of this post.

-So here another post of me learning about the building blocks provided by njs, hopefully giving me a better context to understand how the documented use cases utilize njs.
 All the source code referenced in this post can be found here:

 > [https://github.com/leonseng/nginx-everything/tree/master/nginx-javascript](https://github.com/leonseng/nginx-everything/tree/master/nginx-javascript)